hjoliver/cylc-subwf-example/README.md

 Sub-workflows are useful when the internal structure of a sub-graph can only be determined at run time.
-Running the sub-graph as a separate workflow means we can configure it anew each time we need a new instance.
+Running the sub-graph as a separate workflow means we can configure it anew each time we need to run it.

 For example, consider a weather forecasting system that in each cycle needs to run multiple local extreme-weather models (and associated processing), the number and location of which depends on the current situation.
-This can be done by launching a dynamically determined number of sub-workflows configured by dynamically determined input parameters for location and so on, in each cycle.
+This can be done by launching a dynamically determined number of sub-workflows configured by dynamically determined input parameters for location etc., in each cycle.

 ## Understanding sub-workflows